temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 Each Temporal Namespace use an Account Id suffix.
 This is the alphanumeric character string found after the period in any Temporal Cloud Namespace name.

-You can retrieve an Account Id from the [Temporal Cloud](https://cloud.temporal.io) website or by using the `tcld` utility at a command line interface (CLI).
+You can retrieve an Account Id from the [Temporal Cloud](https://cloud.temporal.io) Web UI or by using the `tcld` utility at a command line interface (CLI).
 Follow these steps.

 **From Temporal Cloud’s Web UI:**